amosbatto/pmcommunity/extraRest/README.md

 be enabled if removing the `/* ... */` around the code.
-If needing to executing SQL queries, it is recommended to adapt the code for your specific purpose and include the specific query in the code of the endpoint and only pass the parameters that need to be changed to endpoint.
+If needing to executing SQL queries, it is recommended to adapt the code for your specific purpose and include the specific query in the code of the endpoint and only pass the parameters that need to be changed to the endpoint.
 If this endpoint is allowed to execute any SQL query, a hacker could use it to steal all the information from the ProcessMaker database.